 Lesson #2: Make sure you have the right tools for the job

 Snow shovels come in as many varieties and flavors as ice cream.
-There’s the big scoop.
-Small scoop.
+There’s the big scoop and the small scoop.
 Metal and plastic varieties.
-And weight.
+And varying weights.
 Some shovels are light and easy to handle, others are heavy.

 Lesson #3: Make a plan

 Once the porch and stairs were clear, I decided to use an alternating pattern of removal.
 Because snowplow snow is so heavy, devised a plan: shovel, brush, dig.

 I shoveled 1/3 of the driveway, moved on and brushed off half of the car, then dug a two-foot wide section of the snowplow snow.
 And switched again.
 More shoveling, brushing, and digging.

 The plan allowed me minimize exertion (recommended), make slow and steady progress, and vary the tasks at hand to avoid frustration.

 When I started, it seemed it would take forever to get through the end of the driveway.
 But when I stopped to take a breath, I could see I was making progress.
 My plan was working.

 When I stopped to check my progress, I took a deep breath and looked up.
 I saw that the sky was robin’s egg blue and I noticed the light.
 The sun was still rising and it put a glow on the horizon, the tree tops ... and the underbelly of a seagull that flew overhead.